AbdulRazzak6478/mysql-db-commands/Github/README.md

     git remote -v                            // it will show all the URL attached to the folder or connected to particular folder git remote set-url origin <updated_URL>     // to change URL

+    git push -u origin master                  // to push changes to the connection git remote rm <nameOfOrigin>                // to delete a remote connection git remote rename <oldName> <newName>       // to change connection name

+    git pull origin master                    // To revert back the changes from github to local

 ```

 Git checkout